NeillJohnston/neilljohnston-com/public/about/about.md

 ## Other

-I'm also sort of active on [Project Euler.](https://projecteuler.net) Loving math was half of what got me into CS and Project Euler has great problems.
+I'm also sort of active on [Project Euler.](https://projecteuler.net) Loving math was half of what got me into CS and Project Euler has great problems, so I've been working my way through the archives since 2017.

 ![](https://projecteuler.net/profile/NeillJohnston.png)